-I rounded it off to four stars on Goodreads, but it’s very close to a 4.5 star for me.
+I rounded it off to four stars on Goodreads, but it’s very close to 5 stars for me.
 The reason I didn’t give it a five is that I found it was very long.
 In my opinion, the author probably would have spared us some pain if she cut about 200 pages from it.

 3.The Nine Lives of Rose Napolitano by Donna Freitas

 This book is so important to read as a woman, as it touches a subject that affects our lives and we bear the brunt of it: whether or not to become a mother.
 I will not go into too many details here because a more in-depth review and topic discussion will soon follow.

 Just think about this though: as a woman, the decision to have children is ultimately ours to make.
 I don’t judge anyone, whether you choose to have children or not.
 People say that your partner’s opinion and feelings should be taken into consideration and to some extent I agree, but my opinion is really not the point here.

 In this book, Donna Freitas shows how any decision Rose makes affects her life and the impact it has on all her relationships.
 She goes back and forth smoothly throughout the book from each of the nine scenarios she created.
 In my opinion, she does it beautifully.